 Taking care of the pets in the home should be a general responsibility for all family members, including children.
 The earlier you start teaching your children about this, the better for them.

 You can get your children involved in taking responsibility for their pets by creating a roster that delegates specific duties, leading by example, leveraging on a reward system, and creating a to-do list.
 It’ll also help if the children build a relationship with the pet.
-That way, they’ll learn how to care for the wellbeing of their pets genuinely.
+That way, they’ll learn how to genuinely care for their pets’ well-being.